 Explore rolling southern Maryland farm land and lush marsh ecosystems along Church Creek and Nanjemoy Creek.
 See marsh flowers in bloom, enjoy the amazing fishing, and even camp along this sheltered trail.

 Set out from the charming colonial town of Port Tobacco for a serene paddling excursion.
 Explore the shoreline of Chapel Point State Park, and even pitch a tent at Goose Bay Marina and Campground right along the banks.
 Find it all here.

 The mighty Potomac River and the great Chesapeake Bay meet at Point Lookout.
 This remarkable wildlife and recreation spot offers majestic views and intriguing history as the site of a Civil War prison camp.
 Three water trails, each about three miles in length, offer paddling excursions, ranging from just an hour or so to a full weekend with overnight camping in the park.
 Pick up a guide at the Point Lookout State Park Visitor Center.

 St. Mary’s County is truly a paddler’s paradise with six trails to choose from.
 Explore the waters around Historic St. Mary’s City, Maryland’s colonial founding place.
-Set out from the hip Port of Leonardtown with its outdoor concerts and wineries.
+Set out from Port of Leonardtown, a hip Arts & Entertainment District offering outdoor concerts, art galleries, special events and wineries.
 Find out about the lighthouses, museums, and more that you’ll discover in this great collection of water trails.